 What is the State of the Independent Work Arrangements?

-McKinsey Global Institute, MBO Partners, and the Freelancers' Union each have conducted their surveys regarding the state of the gig industry.
+McKinsey Global Institute, MBO Partners, and the Freelancers' Union each have conducted their surveys on the state of the gig industry.
 They have found that the number of the national workforce that is included in the freelance economy ranges from 25%-30%.
 More than one in ten workers rely on gigs as their primary source of income.

 The Data Hub has tried to synthesize existing studies and concluded that full-time gig workers make up less than half of all gig workers.
 The others work on a supplemental basis, in addition to their part-time or full-time traditional work.